jac307/MediaArtTutorials/MEDIAART3I03/P2-InClassWork-IV.md

 <h2 style="color: darkred;">Group Formation & Required Roles</h2>

-Project 2 is a **group-based performance**.
+Project 2 is a **group-based performance** of **4–5 students per group**.
 Each group must include **at minimum** the following roles:

 - **Spoken Word / Performer**
   - Live voice presence (spoken word, poetry, singing, improvisation, or other vocal performance)

 - **Live Sound**
   - Sound generated live using instruments, objects, toys, recorders, microphones, or contact microphones

 - **Live Visuals**
   - Live visuals using the light table and/or live camera feeds

 - **Coordinator / Lighting & Space**
+  - Oversees spatial layout
+  - Runs lighting cues and checks sound levels live
-  - Oversees spatial layout, lighting logic, transitions, and coordination between elements
+  - Coordinates transitions between elements

-> One person may take on **more than one role** if needed, but responsibilities must be clearly defined.
+> Each **student must take only one role**.
+> Responsibilities must be clearly defined and **evenly distributed**.

 ### Optional / Expanded Roles

 Groups may also choose to include:
 - dancers or movers
-- additional performers
+- additional performer roles
-- collaborators outside the class (must be communicated clearly)
+- collaborators outside the class *(talk to the instructor first)*

 ---